 Proper sealing helps maintain indoor comfort and reduces heating costs by preventing conditioned air from escaping and outside air from entering.
 Energy-efficient windows combined with professional installation and proper sealing create comfortable, efficient homes that cost less to heat and cool while protecting structural components from moisture damage.

-Addressing maintenance before extreme weather arrives protects your investment and prevents emergency situations during storms when repair services are overwhelmed, and costs escalate.
-Fall inspections prepare homes for winter’s challenges, while spring checkups identify damage from harsh weather before summer heat accelerates deterioration.
+Addressing your home’s condition before extreme weather arrives protects your investment and prevents emergency situations during storms when repair services are overwhelmed, and costs escalate.

-DiGiorgi’s decades of experience maintaining and protecting Connecticut homes mean we understand the problems that arise in our climate and how to prevent them.
+DiGiorgi’s decades of experience of improving Connecticut homes mean we understand the problems that arise in our climate.
 Since 1933, four generations of the DiGiorgi family have protected homes throughout Connecticut and southern Massachusetts, building expertise that comes only from thousands of projects across every weather condition our region experiences.

-Schedule a professional exterior inspection today by calling (203) 723-6880 to protect your home before the next storm.
+Schedule a professional quote today by calling (203) 723-6880 to protect your home before the next storm.